I tried NVIDIA Nemotron 3 Ultra

 | Nous Portal (Hermes Agent) | Free for 2 weeks (6/4–6/18) | Nebius partnership.
 Just select nvidia/nemotron-3-ultra:free |

-| NVIDIA NIM container | NVIDIA AI Enterprise (90-day free evaluation) | Deploy in your own environment |
+| NVIDIA NIM container | NVIDIA AI Enterprise (90-day free evaluation) | Deploy to your own environment |

-| OpenRouter | Free tier available | Provider dependent |
+| OpenRouter | Free tier available | Provider-dependent |

 | Together AI | $0.60 input / $3.60 output per 1M tokens | OpenAI compatible |